matanox/docker-play-framework/README.md

 # Docker Hub

 Docker Hub just stores containers.
 A little clumsy to administer, no real added value.
-It is probably faster to locally build this image after pulling this repo from github.
+It may probably be as fast to locally build the image after having pulled this repo.
 But anyway if you must:

 ##Publishing this container to hub.docker.com: